BenOvermyer/benovermyer.com/content/blog/tutorial-dealing-with-disk-space-errors-in-linux.md

     df -i

-You’ll see something like the following:
+You'll see something like the following:

     Filesystem     Inodes IUsed IFree IUse% Mounted on udev             121K   409  120K    1% /dev